martinkosch/Dimensionless.jl/README.md

 julia> basis = DimBasis("m"=>15u"kg", "L"=>75u"cm", "g"=>9.81u"m/s^2")
 DimBasis{...}
 ```
-This basis can now be used in a coherent fashion to tranform any variable within the spanned space of this basis to a dimensionless value and back to a dimensional value again:
+This basis can now be used to coherently tranform any variable within the spanned space of this basis to a dimensionless value and back to a dimensional value again:
 ```julia
 julia> v_dimless = dimensionless(10u"m/s", basis)
 3.6866750907288726